 - Can you add any instantly actionable value?

 If you can add quick value to your email newsletters you will find that people become more likely to open them.
 A simple tip that a subscriber can use instantly will help you increase opens over time as you become perceived as being more useful.
-Pat Flynn used to to do this (can’t find the post) and I do it for my first few follow up emails.
+I do it for my first few follow up emails.

 - Do you have anything untrustworthy in the email?